apache/allura/Allura/docs/tutorials/wiki-tool.rst

         g.set_app('hello')
         c.user = M.User.query.get(username='test-admin')

-Testing the reactors/auditors is similar to testing models.
-Generally, you will simply want to call your callback methods directly rather than setting up a full mocking infrastructure for the messaging system provided by RabbitMQ.
+Testing the tasks and events is  similar to testing models.
+Generally, you will simply want to call your `@task` and `@event_handler` methods directly rather than setting up a full mocking infrastructure, though it is possible to use the MonQTask model in the allura model if you wish to do more functional/integration testing.